Abstract

 Another type of marker, useful for characterizing the Y-chromosomes, is called a short tandem repeat, or STR.
 STRs are regions of DNA that contain a repeated sequence.
 The repeated sequence is short (3 to 5 bases) and it occurs in the same orientation each time it is repeated (tandem).
 These regions are useful as markers because the number of repeats varies considerably within the human population.
 The STR called DYS393, for example, can have between 9 and 17 copies of the short sequence AGAT.
 The Genographic Project looks at 12 different STRs on the Y-chromosome.

-In this science project, you will send a sample of your cheek cells to a laboratory.
+In this science project, you will find a company that does either mitochondrial DNA (mtDNA) or Y-DNA testing and send a sample of your cheek cells to them.
 The cells will be broken open and the DNA will be analyzed for the presence of markers that shed light on your ancient past.

 Your DNA sequence will be compared to a database of DNA sequences from all over the world to look for the best matches.
 The report you receive from the laboratory will assign you to a haplogroup.
 The people within a haplogroup share a common ancestry.
 Members of mitochondrial haplogroup H5, for example, all share a common ancestor who inhabited a region in what is now Great Britain, thousands of years ago.

 It is important to remember that we all share a common ancestry, going back to Africa.
-But haplogroups represent sub-populations with relatively recent common ancestry.
+But haplogroups represent sub-populations with relatively recent (several thousand years) common ancestry.

 Questions